 Think of mountaineering, and you might think of the 14,000-footers in the Rockies, or the high peaks in the Sierra.
 But there’s a long history of mountaineering in Stowe.
 The National Ski Patrol was founded here in Stowe in the early 1930s and the U.S. Army’s Mountain Warfare School is located just over the ridge of the Green Mountains in Jericho.

-Today, everyone from beginners to elite soldiers come to Stowe to rock climb, ice climb or to hone their ski mountaineering skills in one of New England’s most-photographed mountain passes, Smugglers’ Notch.
-The mountain gap that runs between Stowe’s Mount Mansfield and Spruce Peak was used by smugglers during the War of 1812 to ship supplies in from Canada, hence its name.
+Today, everyone from beginners to elite soldiers come to Stowe to rock climb, ice climb or hone their ski mountaineering skills in one of New England’s most-photographed mountain passes, Smugglers’ Notch.
+The mountain gap that runs between Stowe’s Mount Mansfield and Spruce Peak was used by smugglers during the War of 1812 to ship supplies in from Canada — hence its name.
 It’s now considered one of the premiere mountaineering destinations in the Northeast.

 Indoor Climbing at Spruce Peak